image

 Gantt charts and project timelines

-• Track progress against planned schedules
+• Tracking of progress against planned schedules and milestones

-• Identify potential bottlenecks and resource conflicts.
+• Identification of potential bottlenecks or resource conflicts.

 Work Breakdown Structures (WBS)

-• Decompose complex projects into manageable tasks
+• Hierarchical decomposition of complex projects into manageable tasks

-• Define clear deliverables and milestones
+• Definition of clear deliverables, scope, and milestones

-• Facilitate accurate resource allocation and estimation.
+• Facilitating accurate resource allocation and estimation.

 Critical path analysis